-Clean, neat and appropriate clothes reflect students' pride in themselves and their school while enhancing self-esteem and good conduct.
+Clean, neat, and appropriate clothes reflect students' pride in themselves and their school while enhancing self-esteem and good conduct.
 Students are expected to look neat and tidy and dress in clothing which is appropriate for school activities.

-- Articles of clothing with drug, tobacco or alcohol related, offensive, and/or obscene remarks may not be worn at school. - Hats/caps are highly recommended when students are on the playground on sunny days. - Footwear is compulsory students may not go barefoot. - Flip-flops are only acceptable on swimming days, crocs or more sturdy rubber shoes preferred - Wheelies are not allowed to be worn on campus at any times

-Should the dress or appearance of a student be deemed inappropriate, parents will be contacted and the student will be required to change and to leave the school if need be.
+- Articles of clothing with drug-, tobacco- or alcohol-related, offensive, and/or obscene remarks may not be worn at school. - Hats/caps are highly recommended when students are on the playground on sunny days.
+These should not be worn in the classrooms or lunchrooms. - Footwear is compulsory; students may not go barefoot. - Flip flops are only acceptable on swimming days; crocs or more sturdy rubber shoes preferred. - Wheelies are not allowed to be worn on campus at any times. - Should the dress or appearance of a student be deemed inappropriate, parents will be contacted and the student will be required to change and to leave the school if need be.
 The final decision regarding appropriateness of dress lies with the Principal.